-This is Barnard Hall.
-Barnard is home to the Department of Physics, the Gianforte School of Computing, as well as the Physics Learning Center.
+This building houses the Physics and Computer Science Departments, as well as the Physics Learning Center.
 It's also home to various research labs, including the Center for Biofilm Engineering, Microfabrication Lab and the Robotics Lab.

 Discoveries from MSU's Center for Biofilm Engineering, or CBE, have contributed to technologies that prevent amputations from chronic wounds, protect groundwater from pollution and develop better disinfectants.
 More than 730 undergraduates from a variety of disciplines study and work in CBE laboratories every year.